 In our Must Do Things Around Greater Houston series, we take a look at Houston’s vast array of communities, neighborhoods and destinations to bring you five fun, tasty, surprising and enticing reasons you should give each one a visit.

-Over the years, Tomball continued to grow into the bustling, small city that it is today, a perfect compromise between big city life and the quiet countryside.
+Over the years, Tomball has grown from its origins as a railroad outpost into the bustling, small city that it is today, a perfect compromise between big city life and the quiet countryside.
 From a place serving craft chocolate and smoked meat to the historic train depot, there’s plenty to do and see in this neighborhood.

 Note: For the purposes of this list, Tomball is defined by the area covered in this map.

 5 Must Do Things in Tomball

 - Double your pleasure at Tejas Chocolate & Barbecue – Not only does Tejas Chocolate + Barbecue make some seriously excellent artisan chocolates, it also makes some seriously excellent barbecue.
 Hit the dual concept to grab truffles and chocolates in unique flavors like jalapeño fig and key lime pie, then fill up on barbecue salt-and-pepper-kissed, fat-rendered smoked brisket, and ribs by the pound, plus some chocolate bread pudding with cajeta caramel sauce for good measure.
 Get directions to Tejas Chocolate & Barbecue.